foundriesio/docs/source/reference/zephyr.rst

 Zephyr microPlatform Reference Manual
 =====================================

-The Open Source Foundries Zephyr microPlatform is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected microcontroller-based embedded devices.
+The Foundries.io Zephyr microPlatform is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected microcontroller-based embedded devices.